 Use shelves or organizational units to keep all the materials in one spot.
 That will keep you from running from room to room to closet to drawer to get something for the next project.

-Add a chalkboard.
+Add a chalkboard or whiteboard.

 Create lessons from every day activities.